 Why Go to Your Insurance First in Florida After Car Accidents

-Florida is one of 18 states that operates with a pure-comparative fault system, which means both parties involved in an accident are responsible for sharing the blame.
+Florida is one of 18 states that operates with a modified-comparative fault system, which means both parties involved in an accident are responsible for sharing the blame.
 However, that blame is not automatically equally shared.

 This system was put in place to reduce the number of lawsuits that have been filed.
 Residents of Florida can still file a lawsuit if their case meets certain requirements, but for standard car accident cases in Pompano Beach, Florida, they are required to go to their insurance adjuster first.

-Because of the pure-comparative fault system in place, Florida has made it a requirement for residents to carry at least $10,000 in personal injury protection (PIP) and another $10,000 in property damage liability (PDL).
+Because of the modified-comparative fault system in place, Florida has made it a requirement for residents to carry at least $10,000 in personal injury protection (PIP) and another $10,000 in property damage liability (PDL).

 Residents should know that even though they’re supposed to consult with their insurance adjuster before filing a lawsuit, that doesn’t always mean this is the first step they should take.
 The process of going to your insurance adjuster and having them investigate your claim can be detrimental if you unintentionally say or do something that can be misconstrued against you.
 That’s why you should consult with a Pompano Beach Car Accident Lawyer first, so you can have legal advice present and not jeopardize your settlement.